 Tucked in the heart of the park, The Ahwahnee is a National Historical Landmark with a surfeit of rustic charm and Yosemite’s only fine dining restaurant.
 “Make the most of the drive by stopping at cute little towns like Mariposa and trying some of the country’s best diner food like eggs over easy,” says Rex.
 The gold rush town’s Sugar Pine Café fits the bill: “Order your eggs over easy and extra bacon – hell, even get the coffee.”

-Fly Qantas Economy return from Sydney to Los Angeles from 83,800 Qantas Points, plus $384 in taxes, fees and carrier charges².
+Fly Qantas Economy return from Sydney to Los Angeles from 83,800 Qantas Points, plus $384 in taxes, fees and carrier charges.ˇ

 Experience the unforgettable with the Qantas American Express Ultimate Card.
-Earn 75,000 bonus Qantas Points when you apply online, are approved, and spend $3,000 on your new Card within the first 3 months.
-Offer available to new Card Members only.
-Learn more.
+Earn 60,000 bonus Qantas Points¹ when you apply online, are approved, and spend $3,000 on eligible purchases on your new Card within the first 3 months.
+T&Cs apply.
+Available to new American Express Card Members only Learn more.

 Terms and Conditions apply.
 Click here to learn more.